Fire & Rescue

 City of Trotwood Fire & Rescue is required to abide by the terms of the version of this Notice currently in effect.
 However, City of Trotwood Fire & Rescue reserves the right to change the terms of this Notice at any time, and the changes will be effective immediately and will apply to all PHI that we maintain.
 Any material changes to the Notice will be promptly posted in our facilities and on our web site, if we maintain one.

-You can get a copy of the latest version of this Notice by contacting Thomas Barnett, our HIPAA Compliance Officer.
+You can get a copy of the latest version of this Notice by contacting Chad McInturff, our HIPAA Compliance Officer.

 Your Legal Rights and Complaints

 You also have the right to complain to us, or to the Secretary of the United States Department of Health and Human Services, if you believe that your privacy rights have been violated.
 You will not be retaliated against in any way for filing a complaint with us or to the government.

 Should you have any questions, comments or complaints, you may direct all inquiries to Chad McInturff, our HIPAA Compliance Officer.
 Individuals will not be retaliated against for filing a complaint.